votingworks/vxsuite/apps/module-scan/README.md

 make install
 ```

-You may need to install a few image libraries if you are using a new ubuntu image.
+You may need to install a few image libraries if you are using a new Ubuntu image.
 ```
 sudo apt-get install libpng-dev libjpeg-dev libx11-dev
 ```